maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="spcspaspace"></a>
 ### {`SPC`|`SPA`|`SPACE$`}(*aexp*)

 `SPC` returns a string containing the number of space characters in *aexp*. `SPA` is the alternate spelling for the same function found in HP, while `SPACE$` is found in other dialects.
+As is the case for `TAB`, in most dialects this is a special-purpose function that can only be called inside `PRINT` statements.
+In RetroBASIC it can be used as a normal string function in any string manipulation code.

 #### Examples: